velev1/CSharp-Part-2/03. Methods/homework/09. Sorting array/README.md

 ## Input
 - On the first line you will receive the number **N** - the size of the array
-- On the second line you will receive **N** numbers seperated by spaces - the array
+- On the second line you will receive **N** numbers separated by spaces - the array

 ## Output
 - Print the sorted array
-  - Elements must be seperated by spaces
+  - Elements must be separated by spaces

 ## Constraints
 - 1 <= **N** <= 1024